in-tents/Mitochondria/Whitepaper.md

 Project Mitochondria’s content creation is driven by a **Bounty System**:

-* **Bounty Creation** – A bounty is posted when the DAO or a third party identifies a knowledge gap and outlines required learning outcomes.
+* **Bounty Creation** – A bounty is posted when the Project or a third party identifies a knowledge gap and outlines required learning outcomes.
 * **Implementation Plans** – Educators submit plans detailing the curriculum and teaching approach.
 A 10-day open period allows for multiple proposals before donors commit.
 * **Donor Support** – Interested donors fund the proposals they believe in.
-* **Quality Verification** – DAO staff review submissions based on:
+* **Quality Verification** – Mitochondria staff review submissions based on:

   * Depth of Knowledge
   * Ease of Consumption